kb100/dragonfly-scripts/README.md

 The Pycharm and Visual Studio grammars branch off it, and they assume you have a Vim plug-in installed.
-Commands may be spoken one after another without stopping, so long as they stay within the same mode, except the last command, which may change mode (normal, visual, insert, ex).
+Commands may be spoken one after another without stopping, so long as there is at most one command in the sequence that changes modes (normal, visual, insert, ex).
 The Chrome grammar also assumes you are using the Vimium plug-in.

 ## Changing files